What is an NFT?

 Art & Collectibles

-While nearly any digital file can be represented as an NFT, the most common use cases today are collectible works such as art.
-Prior to NFTs, the most significant critique of digital art or collectibles was that ownership of a piece of art was almost impossible to track online and relied heavily on fraud-susceptible intermediaries.
+While nearly any digital file can be represented as an NFT, the most common use cases today are collectible, digital artworks.
+Prior to NFTs, the most significant critique of digital art or collectibles was that ownership of a piece of art or baseball card was almost impossible to track online and relied heavily on fraud-susceptible intermediaries.

 NFTs have further legitimized digital art as a medium and a valuable form of expression in modern culture.
 NFTs from so-called “blue chip” collections (e.g., CryptoPunks, Bored Ape Yacht Club and works from digital artists such as Beeple) have set sale price records not only for NFT marketplaces, but for traditional art auction houses as well.